llesoil/input_sensitivity/README.md

 Data is also available here: https://zenodo.org/record/3928253

-We provide a docker file to build, in order to reproduce the measurements, see :
+We provide a docker image to build (i.e. a Dockerfile) to reproduce the measurements.
+You can follow the steps in this directory:

 https://anonymous.4open.science/repository/df319578-8767-47b0-919d-a8e57eb67d25/replication/dataset_building/ugc/